-PlayPosit Lecture Videos: Each of the modules in class will require you to complete a series of PlayPosit interactions (similar to quiz questions) as you watch the lecture content for that module.
-Grading is based on the number of correct answers, and you are required to watch each lecture video to its end for your grade to be recorded.
+PlayPosit Interactions: Each of the twelve modules in class will require you to complete a series of PlayPosit interactions (similar to quiz questions) as you watch the lecture content for that module.
+Grading is based on the number of correct answers, and you are required to watch a video to its end for your grade to be recorded.

-Reflection Assignments: Each module will end with a reflection activity.
-Roughly half of the reflection activities will be discussions with your classmates, via either discussion board-based assignment or Perusall activities related to the course material.
+End-of-module Assignments: Each module contains a discussion board-based assignment or Perusall activity related to the course material.
 These discussions take place in small groups.
 Grading criteria will be provided on Canvas along with instructions for each discussion or activity.
 Citations and references are required in APA format unless otherwise stated in an assignment's instructions.
-Because your classmates' ability to complete their work depends on your timely posting, discussions may not be submitted for late credit.